 Let’s all just take a minute to give the liver some glory.
 This football-size organ at just over three pounds is a powerhouse.
 It performs almost 500 tasks to save your life every day.
 It doesn’t get enough attention, and too often it’s abused ruthlessly.

 When was the last time to actually consider the health of your liver?
 While it’s working to keep you alive, it’s time we give it the attention it deserves.
+It’s time to talk about a liver detox.

 The liver is the MVP of your digestive system.
 Let’s say you had a burger and fries for lunch.
 The liver takes the carbs from that hamburger bun and converts them into glucose to fuel all other cells in your body.
 Next, your liver breaks down the meat and veggies in your burger to find the vitamins and minerals that the body can use and sends the rest to waste.
 The fat that’s in the meat and the oil that the fries are drenched in also goes to the liver, where bile breaks it down to it can be absorbed into the bloodstream.